Testing for Convergence or Divergence of a Series

 A series that converges absolutely also converges.

-The converse of this theorem does not hold.
+The converse of the above theorem is not true.

-When a series converges but does not converge absolutely, we say it “converges conditionally”.
+If a series converges but does not converge absolutely, we say it “converges conditionally.”

 Proof